First of all, let’s discuss what is a web server & How to install a web server:

 You will see something like this.
 Type ‘Y’ to install Apache on the server.

-Now, test it by entering your IP address in the new tab.
+Therefore, test it by entering your IP address in the new tab.

 Here is how you can check your server IP address.

-Now, install MySQL on the server.
+Install MySQL on the server.
 Type:

 sudo apt-get install mysql-server